 Please contact firstname.lastname@example.org with any inquiries.

 Shaina McCoy (b.
 1993, Minneapolis, MN) began painting while studying at the Perpich Center for Arts Education (Golden Valley, MN) in 2012.
 She attended Normandale Community College from 2013-2014, and graduated with an Associate of Arts from Minneapolis Community and Technical College in 2018.
-Recent exhibitions include Gold Standard: Ten Year Anniversary Exhibition at Ever Gold [Projects] (San Francisco, 2019) and 33 Works By 3 Artists at Ever Gold [Projects] (San Francisco, 2018); McCoy has also exhibited at Gildar Gallery (Denver, CO), Art4Shelter (Minneapolis, MN), PLOT (Minneapolis, MN), and City Wide Artists Gallery (Minneapolis, MN).
+Recent exhibitions include A Family Affair at Ever Gold [Projects] (solo, San Francisco, 2019); Gold Standard: Ten Year Anniversary Exhibition at Ever Gold [Projects] (San Francisco, 2019) and 33 Works By 3 Artists at Ever Gold [Projects] (San Francisco, 2018).
+McCoy has also exhibited at Gildar Gallery (Denver, CO), Art4Shelter (Minneapolis, MN), PLOT (Minneapolis, MN), and City Wide Artists Gallery (Minneapolis, MN).
 McCoy lives and works in Minneapolis, Minnesota.
-A forthcoming solo exhibition of her work, A Family Affair, will open at Ever Gold [Projects] in September 2019.

 Bay Area Reporter: Fall Preview: Bay Area Galleries